-An unusual main course that illustrates the skill of this exceptional chef is described simply as local seafood stew.
-Served in a saucepan with a ladle to help yourself, and garlic bread in a bowl, this homely presentation belies the deliciousness of the perfectly cooked fish, and its deeply flavoured saffron and rosemary broth.
+An unusual main course that illustrates the skill of this exceptional chef is described simply as Helvic seafood stew.
+Served in a saucepan with rouille, roasted bread and a ladle to help yourself, this homely presentation belies the deliciousness of the perfectly cooked fish, and its deeply flavoured saffron and rosemary broth.
 Another triumph of a dish.

 Simple accompaniments are equally special – a gorgeous quail and mushroom pie may come with sherry braised cabbage (an inspired combination) and a bowl of perfect mash glistening with melted butter.
 Even hardened food critics are continually surprised by Paul Flynn's cooking which, as one fellow chef put it, "makes dishes which one thought one knew taste as if one was eating them for the first time".

 Presentation is simple, and all the better for being plain - not too much height, and not too many useless drops about the plate.

-An Irish farmhouse cheese platter is invariably a highlight, and the dessert menu offers plenty of treats - but here the maverick genius may be at work, and you could well find novelty alongside the conventional chocolate confections.
+An artisan cheese platter is always a highlight, and the dessert menu offers plenty of treats - but here the maverick genius may be at work, and you could well find novelty alongside the more predictable chocolate confections.

-And giving good value has always been a notable feature of The Tannery: the à la carte is very fairly priced for food of this quality, but the lunch (Fri & Sun) and early evening menus (changed daily) are outstandingly good value.
+Giving good value has always been a notable feature of The Tannery: the à la carte is very fairly priced for food of this quality, but the lunch and Easy Evening set menus (changed daily) are outstandingly good value.

-Attentive and efficient service, an interesting and kindly-priced wine list (which offers lots of cheaper choices for this style of restaurant, also a welcome page of half bottles) and, above all, Paul's exceptional cooking, make for memorable meals.
+Attentive and efficient service, an interesting and kindly-priced wine list (which offers lots of cheaper choices for this style of restaurant, also a welcome page of half bottles) and, above all, Paul's exceptional cooking, make for memorable meals at this stunning restaurant.

 *The Tannery was the Guide’s Restaurant of the Year in 2004 and Paul Flynn was our Chef of the Year in 2008.

-Comfortable, stylish and very convenient accommodation is offered nearby, in Church Street (registration pending).
-A continental breakfast is organised so that you can have it in your room.
+Comfortable, stylish and very convenient accommodation is offered nearby, in Church Street; a continental breakfast is organised so that you can have it in your room.